dmlc/decord/README.md

 ![symbol](docs/symbol.png)

-`Decode` is a reverse procedure of `Record`.
+`Decord` is a reverse procedure of `Record`.
 It provides convenient video slicing methods based on a thin wrapper on top of hardware accelerated video decoders, e.g.

 - FFMPEG
 - LibAV